 CAMHS crisis (REACH team)

 In January 2020, the service provided by the Wakefield child and adolescent mental health service (CAMHS) crisis team expanded.
+Further details can be found on the South West Yorkshire Partnership NHS Foundation Trust website.

 This means that the team now operate seven days a week and for longer hours, delivering services between 9am - 8pm every day; alongside working in new ways.